Brown Butter Cream Cheese Frosting

 • ½ teaspoon salt

-• 1-2 tablespoon cream or milk (as needed)
+• 1-2 tablespoon cream or milk as needed

 Instructions

-1. In a small saucepan, melt butter over medium heat.
+• In a small saucepan, melt butter over medium heat.
 Stir regularly with a wooden spoon or whisk for 3-4 minutes and let the milk solids in the butter caramelize.
 Look for little brown bits forming at the bottom of the pan.

-2. Once deep amber brown, remove them from heat and pour butter, including the browned bits, into a large bowl or a stand mixer to cool and solidify.
+• Once deep amber brown, remove them from heat and pour butter, including the browned bits, into a large heat-proof bowl or a stand mixer to cool and solidify.
+You can place it in the refrigerator to speed up the solidifying process but ensure it's at room temperature when ready to use it.

-4. With an electric or stand mixer fitted with a whisk attachment, beat the solidified, room-temperature butter until it's light and creamy.
+• With an electric or stand mixer fitted with a whisk attachment, beat the solidified, room-temperature butter until it's light and creamy.

-5. Add in room temperature cream cheese and beat again.
+• Add in room temperature cream cheese and beat again.

-6. Next, add the powdered sugar, vanilla, and salt and mix it in on low speed.
+• Next, add the powdered sugar, vanilla, and salt and mix it in on low speed.
 Once combined, beat on medium-high speed for 1-2 minutes until fluffy, scraping the sides of the bowl with a rubber spatula as needed.

-7. If the frosting is too thick, add a bit of heavy cream or milk to reach the perfect consistency.
+• If the frosting is too thick, add a bit of heavy cream or milk to reach the perfect consistency.
 If it is too thin, add a little more powdered sugar.

 Notes